Best Free Solar Design Software for Australian Homes & Businesses: Plan Your Rooftop Solar System & Slash Electricity Bills with Top Tools

 Accurate Roof Layout and Shading Analysis

 The foundation of any good solar design is an accurate roof layout.
-Look for software that allows you to:
+Look for software that allows you to map your roof using satellite imagery and identify complex shading pitfalls.
+Implementing professional solar panel design software guarantees your staff can spot installation hazards long before structural mounting begins on site.

 System Sizing and Energy Estimates